I received the following letter from an animal rights activist. I reprinted it with her permission.

 Any advice would be welcomed.
 I need to build a protective armor and learn how to stay strong in the face of such unthinkable abuse.

 Thank you for your heartfelt and poignant letter.
-Millions of animal activists throughout the world share your feelings of despair and uncertainty.
+Millions of animal advocates throughout the world share your feelings of despair and uncertainty.
 I hope my response brings you peace, guidance, and inspiration.

 Let’s begin by debunking some common myths.